 Conclusion: In the figure above we see that an increase in VOLL would be a straight forward increase to the ORDC adder (RTORPA) but the cap question is an important one.
 It’s also important to note that the only time the “effective price cap” issue matters is when reserves are near the minimum contingency level.

-INSERT ERCOT ANALYSIS

 PRC vs Online Operating Reserves